crazy-max/ghaction-chocolatey/.github/CONTRIBUTING.md

 5. Make your change
 6. Compile your Typescript code: `npm run build`
 7. Format your code: `npm run format`
+8. Install build dependencies: `npm run build-dep`
-8. Prune dependencies: `npm prune --production`
+8. Prune dependencies: `npm run prune`
 9. Push to your fork and [submit a pull request](https://github.com/crazy-max/ghaction-chocolatey/compare)
 10. Pat your self on the back and wait for your pull request to be reviewed and merged.